patrickviet/logfiles2syslog/README.md

 They contain a list of directories in which to watch *.log, within sections (FIXME: will add some extra pattern matching options)

+Just look at the logfiles2syslog.conf example, it's very simple/explicit You options are either watchfile or watchdir+watchpattern

+Leave the two rewatch variables as is

 Real life usage example with the RAILO Java Coldfusion interpreter
 ------------------------------------------------------------------